edmundsj/hardsync/README.md

 - Add verilog target
 - Add VHDL target
 - Add support for default values in contract, make these optional kwargs with defaults
+- [DONE] Heavy post-decorating contract validation to ensure that it meets all downstream requirements
+- [DONE] Tests with good and bad contracts, verifying that everything meets specifications
 - [DONE] Add "ping"-based auto-discovery of serial devices (require runtime pass-in)
 - [DONE] Support for user-defined type mappings, clean syntax for this
 	- [DONE] Add function to get all the types used and verify they are all defined